-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Idaho Department of Revenue and Unemployment Insurance Tax Account Number from the Idaho Department of Labor.
+Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Idaho Department of Revenue and Unemployment Insurance Tax Account Number from the Idaho Department of Labor.

 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

-Employers are required to report newly hired employees and re-hired employees with the Idaho Department of Labor within 20 days of their hire or rehire date.
+Idaho employers are required to report newly hired employees (and re-hired employees) to the Idaho Department of Labor within 20 days of the date of hire or rehire.

 After hiring employees, payroll taxes will need to be paid.
 Payroll taxes include:

 Employers withhold money from each employee’s paycheck to pay the employee’s federal income taxes based on the information provided in their W-4.
 The employer pays no part of the withholding tax but is responsible for collecting and remitting the withheld taxes.

 Federal income tax withholding reports are filed using Form W-2, Wage, and Tax Statement with the IRS.
 Additionally, IRS Form 941 is due quarterly, and IRS Form 940 is filed annually to report any unemployment taxes due.